Business Studies – 0615

 1The Economic Problem

-This topic introduces the fundamental economic problem faced by individuals, businesses and governments.
+This lesson introduces the fundamental economic problem faced by individuals, businesses and governments.
 It explains why scarcity exists, how unlimited wants contrast with limited resources, and how this leads to choice and opportunity cost.
 Understanding this concept forms the foundation of Business Studies because all business decisions are influenced by scarcity and trade-offs.

 -